 If you have an account with MOZ, you can also check the total number of Facebook shares, Tweet, and Google 1+’s using their Open Site Explorer tool again.
 However, this if not offered for free to the general public, you must have an account with them.
 If the website or blog has legitimate traffic and followers, mark it as a keeper!
 If the social interaction is slim to none, put it on the back burner.

 This portion is somewhat personal because everyone has different tastes and preferences.
-However, from a general point of view ask yourself, “Does this look like a professional built website?”
+However, from a general point of view ask yourself, “Does this look like a professionally built website?”
 I usually find that sites with several pages, a decent amount of well-written content, images, and no links jammed into the footer or sidebar are decent.
 Beyond that, I look at the overall look and feel of it.
 Does it look clean, well-kept (no broken images), and updated on a regular basis?
 For example, this site once contacted me offering guest posting opportunities at a low price.
 The minute I saw the URL, it was questionable.
 The minute I opened the URL, it was out.
 Why?

 - It has no pages/navigation